 Arkaba has four guest rooms within the homestead and one guest cottage.
 Each is air-conditioned and traditionally and elegantly furnished.
 The four guest rooms have access to the homestead's veranda while the cottage has its own private living area and outdoor space.
 Traditional hotel amenities such as mini bars, televisions and telephones are not found at Arkaba which is anything but a typical hotel - instead a down to earth home from home has been created for a unique personal experience.

 Arkaba is very much a home and is very well suited to families with children from the personal attention and service, fabulous field guides who will be able to make outings fun and interesting for children and wealth of wildlife and adventures the area has to offer.

 Dining here is very much a communal experience, and with so few guests it is fun to share the day's adventures and compare stories.
 There is an open bar which you help yourself to and food is traditional with some contemporary and native elements thrown in.
 Arkaba has a pool with shady relaxation areas and a wonderful traditional library.

-Arkaba Station has mountain bikes for guests to use for independent exploration although included in your stay here are guided 4WD trips, station tours, bush walking and wildlife trails.
+Arkaba Station has mountain bikes for guests to use for independent exploration although included in your stay here are guided 4WD trips, bush walking and wildlife trails.
 If trekking is a particular interest, ask our Travel Consultants about The Arkaba Walk, a four-day walking experience which immerses guests in the story of this fascinating landscape.
-Hot air balloon rides with luxury breakfasts can also be organized from April to the end of October and scenic flights provide an all encompassing view of the topography of the ranges including the salt pans of Lake Torrens.
+Scenic flights provide an all encompassing view of the topography of the ranges including the salt pans of Lake Torrens.